Are you looking for the best things to do near Vik, Iceland? In this post, I am going to share all of the best sites, experiences, and more near Vik!

-Less than 30 mins from Vik, you will find the Rutshellir Caves.
-This is a popular stop right on the ring road and is considered a historical landmark.
+Less than 30 minutes from Vik, you will find the Rutshellir Caves.
+This is a popular stop right on the main Ring Road and is considered a historical landmark.

 Beware of the high winds that this area can endure!
-We almost found ourselves knocked over by the strong gusts of wind that waited for us outside of our rental car!
+We almost found ourselves knocked over by the strong gusts of wind waiting for us outside our rental car!

 Although this is not an elaborate stop, it is worth pulling over for a quick view if you are already driving past.

-We book a 3-hour guided tour from Sakaftafell but it ended up being over 4 hours long because they combined our tour with another ice cave tour!
+We booked a 3-hour guided tour from Sakaftafell, but it ended up being over 4 hours long because they combined our tour with another ice cave tour!

 There are also a few things in Vik that you can enjoy during your stay.

-There is also a local swimming pool that you can enjoy after a long day of Iceland travel and exploring the nearby attractions.
+There is also a local swimming pool, which is the perfect place to enjoy a swim or soak in a hot tub after a long day of Iceland travel and exploring the nearby attractions of this small town.

 What would you add to our list of the best things to do near Vik, Iceland?
 Let us know in the comments below!